jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part2-DesignVariations.md

 ***

 ### Turning everything in
-With your design variations complete, take a screenshot of them – ideally, cropped just to the visualization.
+With your design variations complete, take a screenshot of them – ideally, cropped just to the visualization, but don't sweat it if you don't know how to do that.
 Upload them to Canvas.
 We'll take a look next time in small groups for feedback.

+***

 ### Having trouble with your code?
 Code and data visualization can be confusing and frustrating at times, even if you've been doing this a long time!
 A few resources to look at: